adefossez/dnn_theo_practice/README.md

 # DNN Training, from theory to practice

-This repository is complementary to the deep learning training class given to les Mines PariTech on the 11th of March 2022.
+This repository is complementary to the deep learning training lesson given to les Mines ParisTech on the 11th of March 2022 as part of the Large Scale Machine Learning class.

 You can find [here the slides of the class][slides].